What Are Casual Employees and How Are They Paid?

 When a company notices a position is needed but not for the long term, they may require casual employees.
 With regular casual employment, workers have predictable and organized work hours.
 Deploying employees from Monday to Friday, for example, allows them to anticipate their workload.

 Still, these responsibilities often have a predetermined duration.
-After their completion, the obligations to the employer are also complete.
+After their completion, the obligations to the employer are also fulfilled.

 Irregular Casual Employment